EVORA-project/evora-ontology/models/docs/DataProvider.md

     multivalued: false
   contentType:
     name: contentType
-    description: The content type of the response to the queries
+    description: The content type of the response to queries.
+It specifies the serialization, file type, or media type used to convey the resource, typically expressed as a MIME type following IANA media type registrations
     title: content type
-    close_mappings:
+    comments:
+    - This property characterizes how the content is structured or encoded, independent of the entity type it represents.
+Examples include "JSON","CSV", "TSV", "FASTA", "GenBank",
+    exact_mappings:
+    - schema:contentType
     - dct:format
-    broad_mappings:
-    - schema:contentType
-    ifabsent: string(JSON)
+    ifabsent: string(application/json)
     domain_of:
     - DataProvider
     range: string